barbagroup/snake-repro/MesnardBarba-CiSE.md

 ![Figure 1](./figures/openfoam/openfoam_vorticity52Re2000AoA35_gmshZeroGradient.png)

 Figure 1:
-Vorticity field after 52 time-units of flow-simulation with IcoFOAM for a snake's section with angle-of-attack 35° and Reynolds number 2000.
+Vorticity field after 52 time-units of flow-simulation with IcoFOAM for a snake's section with angle-of-attack 35 degrees and Reynolds number 2000.
 We created a triangular mesh (about 700k triangles) with the free software GMSH.

 ![Figure 2a](./figures/openfoam/openfoam_pressure52Re2000AoA35_gmshZeroGradient.png)
 ![Figure 2b](./figures/openfoam/openfoam_pressure53Re2000AoA35_gmshZeroGradient.png)

 Figure 2:
-Pressure field after 52 (top) and 53 (bottom) time-units of flow-simulation with IcoFOAM for snake section with angle-of-attack 35° and Reynolds number 2000.
+Pressure field after 52 (top) and 53 (bottom) time-units of flow-simulation with IcoFOAM for snake section with angle-of-attack 35 degrees and Reynolds number 2000.
 The simulation crashed after about 62 time-units because of the back pressure at the outlet boundary.

 ![Figure 3](./figures/openfoam/openfoam_forceCoefficientsVsAoA.png)

 Figure 3:
-Time-averaged drag (top) lift (bottom) coefficients as function of the snake's angle-of-attack for Reynolds numbers 1000 and 2000.
+Time-averaged drag (top) and lift (bottom) coefficients as function of the snake's angle-of-attack for Reynolds numbers 1000 and 2000.
 We averaged all IcoFOAM force coefficients between 32 and 64 time-units of flow-simulation as we have done in our previous study.

 ![Figure 4a](./figures/openfoam/openfoam_forceCoefficientsRe2000AoA30.png)
 ![Figure 4b](./figures/openfoam/openfoam_forceCoefficientsRe2000AoA35.png)

 Figure 4:
-Instantaneous force coefficients on the snake's section with angle-of-attack 30° (top) and 35° (bottom) at Reynolds number 2000.
+Instantaneous force coefficients on the snake's section with angle-of-attack 30 degrees (top) and 35 degrees (bottom) at Reynolds number 2000.
 We compare the IcoFOAM results with the cuIBM results from our previous study.
 We created a 3.4 million cells (mostly hexahedra) with SnappyHexMesh, one of the OpenFOAM mesh utilities.